Raymond Carver bibliography: Other works

 In 1982, Carver was approached by director Michael Cimino with the idea of reworking a screenplay on the life of Fyodor Dostoevsky.
 Carver asked Tess Gallagher to assist him in the project.
 The movie was never produced but the screenplay, entitled Dostoevsky, was published by Capra (Santa Barbara, 1985).

+Carver and Cimino later collaborated on a screenplay which the two completed in fall of 1983.
+Tentatively called Purple Lake, the film was to be a contemporary Western "about the rehabilitation of juvenile felons," as described by The New York Times.
+This screenplay is now considered lost.

+At an unspecified date, Cimino also claimed to have co-written another screenplay with Carver on the life of the American poet Thomas McGrath.

 Editing

 Carver served as the founding editor of the Chico State literary magazine Selection in 1960 and the UC Santa Cruz journal Quarry (later Quarry West) in 1971.
 He also edited the Spring 1963 issue of Toyon at Humboldt State.
 Carver also selected the contents for the book Syracuse Poems and Stories 1980 (Syracuse, N.Y.: Department of English, Syracuse University, 1980).
 He also selected, along with Shannon Ravenel, the stories included in The Best American Short Stories 1986 (Boston: Houghton Mifflin, 1986) and edited American Short Story Masterpieces (New York: Delacorte Press, 1987) with Tom Jenks.